Happy birthday Robbo

 2008 - Jamie Carragher played his hundredth European game as Fernando Torres struck the only goal of our Champions League tie against Internazionale at the San Siro, to reach the Quarter-finals thanks to a 3-0 aggregate victory.
 Nicolas Burdisso was sent off for the home side early in the second half.
 Xabi Alonso became a father to Jon that day, missing the game to remain at home for the birth.

 1899 - Full-back Archie Goldie played his hundredth League game for the reds in our 2-1 win at Preston North End.
-Hugh Morgan and George Allan both netted.
+Hugh Morgan and George Allan both netted in what was Tom Watson’s hundredth game in charge of the side.

 2000 - Emile Heskey made his reds debut in a 1-1 League draw with Sunderland at Anfield, with Patrik Berger bagging a penalty in the second minute while playing his hundredth League game.
 The same game also brought Erik Meijer’s final reds start.
 He only managed seven more appearances as a substitute before being released to Hamburger SV via a loan spell with Preston North End.